-If an Applicant does not have a governing board, a certification letter from the organization's Director or Chief Executive Officer must be furnished.
-The letter must include the following:
+If an applicant does not have a governing board, a certification letter from the organization's director or chief executive officer must be furnished.
+The letter must:

 - 1. Approve the application for grant funds from the Urban Rivers Grant Program under the Water Quality, Supply and Infrastructure Improvement Act of 2014. - 2.
-Approve the filing of an application for the project. - 3.
+Approve the filing of an application for the (project). - 3.
 Certify that the applicant understands the assurances and certification in the application. - 4.
-Certify that Applicant or title holder has or will have sufficient funds to operate and maintain the project(s). - 5.
-Certify that the project will comply with any laws and regulations that apply to Development Projects including, but not limited to, the California Environmental Quality Act (CEQA), legal requirements for prevailing wages, building codes, health and safety codes, and disabled access laws. - 6.
+Certify that applicant or title holder has or will have sufficient funds to operate and maintain the project(s). - 5.
+Certify that the project will comply with any laws and regulations that apply to development projects including, but not limited to, the California Environmental Quality Act (CEQA), legal requirements for prevailing wages, building codes, health and safety codes, and disabled access laws. - 6.
 Certify that prior to commencement of construction all applicable permits will have been obtained. - Certify that it will comply with all provisions of Section 1771.5 of the California Labor Code. - 8.
-Certifies that Applicant will work towards the State Planning Priorities intended to promote equity, strengthen the economy, protect the environment, and promote public health and safety as included in Government Code Section 65041.1. - 9.
-Appoint the (designate position, not person occupying position), or designee, as agent to conduct all negotiations, execute and submit all documents including, but not limited to applications, agreements, payment requests and so on, which may be necessary for the completion of the aforementioned Project(s). - 10.
+Certifies that applicant will work towards the State Planning Priorities intended to promote equity, strengthen the economy, protect the environment, and promote public health and safety as included in Government Code Section 65041.1. - 9.
+Appoint the (designate position, not person occupying position), or designee, as agent to conduct all negotiations, execute and submit all documents including, but not limited to applications, agreements, payment requests and so on, which may be necessary for the completion of the aforementioned project(s). - 10.
 Contain the signature of the Director or Chief Executive Officer and date of signature.